-Of course, the books of Jeremiah and Lamentations could be approached beneficially in various ways.
+19 Of course, the books of Jeremiah and Lamentations could be approached beneficially in various ways.
 For instance, one might study those two books verse by verse, seeking to understand the background or import of each verse.
 Or one could concentrate on valid parallels-individuals and events described in Jeremiah and Lamentations set alongside or contrasted with modern equivalents or developments.
-(Compare Jeremiah 24: 6, 7; 1 Corinthians 3:6.)
+(Compare Jeremiah 24:6, 7; 1 Corinthians 3:6.)
 Another mode might be to study the historical setting and events illuminated by these two books.
 (Jer.
 39:1-9) In fact, to an extent, some of such information is necessary for any rewarding examination of Jeremiah and Lamentations.
-Thus, Chapter 2, "Serving in 'the Final Part of the Days,'" will help us to get an overview of what the historical period that Jeremiah lived through was like and how God's guiding hand came into play.
+Thus, Chapter 2, "Serving in 'the Final Part of the Days," will help us to get an overview of what the historical period that Jeremiah lived through was like and how God's guiding hand came into play.

-But the main thrust of this volume is different.
-We will approach the books of Jeremiah and Lamentations as gifts from God to help us live as Christians today.
-(Ti-tus 2:12) We will realize even more than ever that these two books contain abundant information that is "beneficial for teaching."
+We will approach the books of Jeremiah and Lamen-20.
+What approach to the books of Jeremiah and Lamentations will we take in this volume? tations as gifts from God to help us live as Christians today.
+(Titus 2:12) We will realize even more than ever that these two books contain abundant information that is "beneficial for teaching."
 They offer practical advice and examples that can enable us to be competent and equipped as we face life's challenges.
 That is the case whether we are single, married, elders, pioneers, breadwinners, housewives, or students at school.
 Each of us will discover in these two inspired books divine help to be "equipped for every good work."-2 Tim.
 3:17.

-As you consider each chapter in this volume, look for points that you can use.
+21 As you consider each chapter in this volume, look for points that you can use.
 There is no doubt that the books of Jeremiah and Lamentations will underscore what Paul wrote: "All the things that were written aforetime were written for our instruction, that through our endurance and through the comfort from the Scriptures we might have hope."-Rom.
 15:4.